shakacode/react_on_rails_pro/docs/how-react-server-components-work.md

 ### RSC Client Plugin

-We also, used the `react-server-dom-webpack/plugin` with the client bundle.
+We also used `react-server-dom-webpack/plugin` with the client bundle.
 It does the following:

 1. Adds all files with the `'use client'` directive on top of it as entry points to the client bundle.
 2. Creates the `react-client-manifest.json` file that contains the mapping of the client components files to their corresponding webpack chunk IDs.

 Let's examine the `react-client-manifest.json` file.

+> [!NOTE]
-> **Important Note**: The code shown below represents internal implementation details of how React Server Components work under the hood.
+> The code shown below represents internal implementation details of how React Server Components work under the hood.
 You don't need to understand these details to use React Server Components effectively in your application.
 This section is included for those interested in the technical implementation.

 First, you need to build the client bundle by running: